cvc5/ethos/user_manual.md

 - `--no-rule-sym-table`: do not use a separate symbol table for proof rules and declared terms.
 - `--show-config`: displays the build information for the given binary.
 - `--stats`: enables detailed statistics.
+- `--stats-compact`: print statistics in a compact format.
 - `-t <tag>`: enables the given trace tag (for debugging).
 - `-v`: verbose mode, enable all standard trace messages.